City Architect of Birmingham: 1952–63: Alwyn Sheppard Fidler

-The change in the quality of design was almost immediate with Fidler's designs for suburban flats in Rubery and the Hankley Farm estate being selected for an exhibition at the Royal Academy and also being published by the Review in 1954 for its annual Preview.
+The change in the quality of design was almost immediate, with Fidler's designs for suburban flats in Rubery and the Hankley Farm estate being selected for an exhibition at the Royal Academy and also being published by the Review in 1954 for its annual Preview.
 The designs consisted of six storey blocks built of load-bearing brickwork.
 The brickwork was used for both the exterior and the thin infill walls.
-The first tower blocks to be constructed by the council was the construction of four tower blocks in Duddeston.
+The first tower blocks to be constructed by the council were the construction of four tower blocks in Duddeston.
 Collectively known as the Duddeston Four, the 12-storey High, Queens, Home and South Towers, were all completed between 1954 and 1955 to a design by S. N. Cooke and Partners.
 The design was expensive and upon their completion, they were criticised by the council over their cost, despite receiving positive reviews from the Municipal Journal and Architectural Review.
 These would be the last privately designed high-density residential properties constructed by the council.

 As well as designing residential schemes, Fidler also collaborated with private architect's firms to produce designs for schemes such as Hall Green Technology College, designed in association with S. T. Walker and Partners and completed in 1958.
 The use of reinforced concrete, cedar boards and aluminium frames for windows and the lack of brickwork showed how much influence S. T. Walker and Partners had on the design.
-Another educational building designed by Fidler is Ladywood County Primary School in 1961.
-Part of the City Architect's work involved conservation and repairing buildings which had been damaged in World War II.
+Another educational building designed by Fidler was Ladywood County Primary School in 1961.
+Part of the City Architect's work involved conservation and repairing buildings that had been damaged in World War II.
 An example of this is the reconstructed Edmund Street elevation above the entrance to Birmingham Museum & Art Gallery in 1958.
-A project that Fidler became involved with was the Civic Centre scheme which had started just before World War II and resulted in the partially completed Baskerville House.
-In 1958, he produced a less formal layout with four residential tower blocks linked municipal offices on their north side.
+A project that Fidler became involved with was the Civic Centre scheme, which had started just before World War II and resulted in the partially completed Baskerville House.
+In 1958, he produced a less formal layout with four residential tower blocks linked to municipal offices on their north side.
 Whilst this was never constructed in his time as City Architect, it was generally approved and modified by the successor to Fidler.